 In the second stanza, we have the reference to the biblical river Jordan, which the Israelites crossed when leaving Pharaoh’s land.
 The river Jordan here may also refer to the Ohio river, which roughly divides the Southern states from the Norther ones, hence, the slave looked northwards “over Jordan”, where he or she saw the members of the Underground Railroad to save them, which would explain the line “a band of angels coming after me.”

-Songs of such nature
+Songs of such nature were however often sung only when the slave was sure that their master is far away so that he does not overhear them singing.
+An example would be the song “O Freedom” :

 Oh freedom